Skip to main content

 2. Select “Bypass Cache” for the caching option.

-Step 2.8 - Don’t cache HTTP Error Responses.
+Step 2.6 - Disable cache for HTTP Error Responses.

 1. Click Add Behavior, then select “Cache HTTP Error Responses”.